tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-5-ids-waf.md

      'vote.vote'
    ```

    You will note that the result will be an HTTP 403 - Forbidden.
-This returns from the WAF.
+This reponse returns from the WAF.

 ---